 I understand you work from home.
 How do you find not being in the traditional lettings office environment?

 I personally prefer working from home, although you must be disciplined in order to do so successfully!
 Everything is done online these days, so a physical office is just pointless.
 I can log into my system anywhere in the world and manage the business just as effectively as I can from home.
-Not having an office also cuts costs, meaning that my clients can benefit from lower fees while still receiving an exceptional service.
+Not having an office also cuts costs, meaning that my clients can benefit from lower fees while still receiving exceptional service.
+I do also feel that setting up things like a virtual office address that you can get from websites like www.yourvirtualofficelondon.co.uk can help to create an official setting for your business, so clients know whereabouts you are based in the world, without using your home address.

 What was your biggest challenge when starting your business?